BCI-ECS-sapienza/Pneumonia-detection-with-RetinaNet/README.md

 # Neural Network for Automatic Pneumonia Detection

 Identifying cases of Pneumonia is tedious and often leads to a disagreement between radiologists.
 However, computer-aided diagnosis systems showed the potential for improving diagnostic accuracy.
-In this work, taking inspiration from the assigned paper, we replicate and build some computational approaches for pneumonia regions detection.
+In this work, taking inspiration from the reference paper, we replicate and build some computational approaches for pneumonia regions detection.

 For the experiment documents:
 * ##### [Full report](./report.pdf)